banzhaf/GPTP-2019-Chapter-Formatting/README.md

 Just to make sure everything is set up correctly on your machine:

 1. You can download the latex format/instructions/template from Springer directly and properly name your chapter.
 The link is [here](https://www.springer.com/gp/authors-editors/book-authors-editors/your-publication-journey/manuscript-preparation).
 You have to scroll down and go to **Layouts & Templates**, then **LaTex template** and then **contributed books**.
-There, you should find a zip file that you can use to prepare your chapter.
+There, you will download a zip file that you can use to prepare your chapter.
+Unzip the file which will result in a folder.
-2. Navigate to the folder created, and then to `gptp2021-chapter`.
+2. Navigate to the folder created, and then to the `editor` subfolder.
-3. Open the file `author.tex` in your LaTeX editor of choice
+3. Open the file `author.tex` in your LaTeX editor of choice.
+Keep in mind that your chapter is one of a larger group of chapters, so when you want to compile it is `editor.tex` you need to compile!
-4. Render the document (all dependencies used by the example chapter, including images and references, are already here in this directory)
+5. Render the document (all dependencies used by the example chapter, including images and references, are already here in this directory)
-5. Take a moment to look over the document produced.
+6. Take a moment to look over the document produced.
 It's loaded with helpful information for your own manuscript preparation!
-6. Look over the documentation provided by Springer, which is stored in `documentation/authinst.pdf`.
+7. Look over the documentation provided by Springer, which is stored in `documentation/authinst.pdf`.
 It's great!

 OK, so now we both know your LaTeX installation is working!
-Now:
+Now:wan

 #### Start fresh